FN P90: Sights and accessories

 The P90 was originally equipped with the Ring Sights HC-14-62 reflex sight, but the current weapon is instead fitted with the Ring Sights MC-10-80 sight, which was specifically designed for it.
 The HC-14-62 has a polymer housing and uses a forward-aimed fiber optic collector to illuminate the white daytime reticle, which consists of a large circle of about 180 minutes of arc (MOA), with a 20 MOA circle surrounding a 3.5 MOA dot in the center.
 The MC-10-80 has an anodized aluminium housing, and has a similar black reticle.
 The night reticle for both the HC-14-62 and the MC-10-80 consists of an open T that is primarily illuminated by a tritium module, and, in the HC-14-62, ambient light drawn in by an upward-facing collector.
 The sight is adjustable for both windage and elevation, and it can be used in conjunction with night vision equipment.
 As backup in case the reflex sight is damaged, a set of fixed iron sights is provided on each side of the reflex sight housing.
 The newest MC-10-80, designated as the MC-10-80 Electronic, no longer uses tritium for its night reticle.
 Instead, the normal reticle can be illuminated in green powered by a CR2032 battery, with eight different brightness settings.
 The illuminated reticle makes the sight more versatile in a variety of different conditions.

-The P90 has provisions for mounting a number of different types of accessories, including tactical lights and laser aiming devices.
+The P90 has provisions for mounting a variety of different types of accessories, including tactical lights and laser aiming devices.
 A sling can be attached to the P90 for greater ease of carry, or it can be fitted with various sound suppressors such as the Gemtech SP90, which was designed specifically for the weapon in cooperation with FN Herstal.
 This stainless steel suppressor with a black oxide finish is built according to MIL-SPECs, including saltwater corrosion resistance.
 It has a length of 184 mm, a diameter of 35 mm and a weight of 680 g.
 When subsonic ammunition is used in conjunction with the suppressor, it reduces the sound signature of the P90 by 33 dB.
 A small case collector pouch for the P90 is available which fits over the ejection port and collects spent cases as they are ejected downward; the pouch will collect up to one hundred cases before filling.